Some-Yes-Man/FactorioNetwork/README.md

 Welcome, mortal :yum: After spending over 1k hours with this fantastic game (and currently setting out to make it 2k), I've accompanied a few people on their journey.
 Most of them struggled to get a solid grasp of the Factorio circuit network, let alone its intricacies.

-Looking at the existing material ([Circuit Network Cookbook](https://wiki.factorio.com/Tutorial:Circuit_network_cookbook) & [Combinator Tutorial](https://wiki.factorio.com/Tutorial:Combinator_tutorial)) it's not hard to figure out why, I'm sorry to say.
-Although those sources are not wrong about the topic and provide recipes, I always found them lacking in a proper approach to teach people how to do stuff on their own.
+There are already a few tutorials around (like [Circuit Network Cookbook](https://wiki.factorio.com/Tutorial:Circuit_network_cookbook) & [Combinator Tutorial](https://wiki.factorio.com/Tutorial:Combinator_tutorial)) but I never thought they were good at teaching this stuff to beginners, I'm sorry to say.
+Although those sources are not wrong about the topic and provide recipes, I always found them lacking in a proper approach to teach people how to do stuff on their own and get creative.

 So, I'm setting out to give it another try and go step-by-step in basically writing a "Factorio Circuit Network for Dummies" tutorial.
-I'll also strive to include as many pictures and explanation as possible.
+I'll also strive to include as many pictures and explanation as possible as well as continuously improving it.
+You can also help by [raising issues](https://github.com/Some-Yes-Man/FactorioNetwork/issues) over on GitHub.

 ## 2. The Basics